JKirchartz/jkirchartz.github.com/_drafts/monastic_looks_at_perl.md

 > us this far.
 These are the virtues that will carry our community into the
 > future, if we do not abandon them.
 >
 > Basically, we just have to stay the course.
-Friedrich Nietzsche called it "a
+Friedrich Nietzsche[^3] called it "a
 > long obedience in the same direction", which is a good snappy slogan.
 But I
 > like the full quote too:
 >